Demographics of Libya

-Demographics of Libya is the demography of Libya, specifically covering population density, ethnicity, education level, health of the populace, economic status, and religious affiliations, as well as other aspects of the Libyan population.
+Demographics of Libya is the demography of Libya, specifically covering population density, ethnicity, and religious affiliations, as well as other aspects of the Libyan population.
+All figures are from the United Nations Demographic Yearbooks, unless otherwise indicated.

 The Libyan population resides in the country of Libya, a territory located on the Mediterranean coast of North Africa, to the west of and adjacent to Egypt.
-Libyans live in Tripoli.
-It is the capital of the country and first in terms of urban population, as well as Benghazi, Libya's second largest city.
+Tripoli is the capital of the country and is the city with the largest population.
+Benghazi is Libya's second largest city.